top of page

 Monographs

-• (under contract) James E. Sedlacek, A Semantic and Pragmatic Analysis of the Verbal Aspect Integral to the Perfect and Pluperfect Tense-forms: A Corpus-based Approach Situating the Pauline Corpus within a Diachronic Corpus of Epistolary Literature.
-Studies in Biblical Greek.
+• (2022) James E. Sedlacek, A Semantic and Pragmatic Analysis of the Verbal Aspect Integral to the Perfect and Pluperfect Tense-forms: A Corpus-based Approach Situating the Pauline Corpus within a Diachronic Corpus of Epistolary Literature.
+Studies in Biblical Greek: 22.
 Pieterlen, Switzerland: Peter Lang.

 Article Publications